aws-samples/amazon-q-in-connect-s3-integration-template/README.md

 ## Amazon Q in Connect - S3 Integration Template

+> Amazon Q in Connect features a native Integration with Amazon S3.
+Please refer to the Amazon Connect Admin Guide: https://docs.aws.amazon.com/connect/latest/adminguide/enable-q.html to enable Amazon Q in Connect and Integrate with Amazon S3.

+> This repository is sample code to migrate customers away from using the deprecated [amazon-connect-wisdom-s3-sync](https://github.com/aws-samples/amazon-connect-wisdom-s3-sync) deployments.

+---

 **Table of Contents**
 - [Amazon Q in Connect - S3 Integration Template](#amazon-q-in-connect---s3-integration-template)
 - [Description](#description)